oktadev/okta-blog/_source/_posts/2022-04-20-dotnet-6-web-api.md

 }
 ```

 The `default` endpoint in this URI refers to the authorization server.
-Assuming you used the `default` authorization server this should work.However, if you are using a custom authorization server you will want to obtain the `Issuer` from your Okta admin portal.
+Assuming you used the `default` authorization server this should work.
+However, if you are using a custom authorization server you will want to obtain the `Issuer` from your Okta admin portal.

 ### Add your API code